armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/use/_index.md

 ---
-title: Introduction to Using the Policy Engine
+title: How to Use the Policy Engine
 linkTitle: Use Policy Engine
+no_list: true
 description: >
-  Learn how to add policies to your Open Policy Agent (OPA) server for Armory Enterprise to use when it performs validations to make sure your pipelines and users follow policy requirements.
+  Learn how to add policies to your Open Policy Agent (OPA) server for Armory Continuous Deployment or open source Spinnaker to use when performing validations to ensure your pipelines and users follow policy requirements.
 This page includes information about what goes into a policy and some basic policies for you to try.
 There are examples for save time validation, runtime validation, and entitlements.
 aliases:
-  - /docs/spinnaker/policy-engine-use/
-  - /docs/spinnaker-user-guides/policy-engine-use/
+   - /continuous-deployment/plugin-guide/policy-engine/use/
 ---
 ![Proprietary](/images/proprietary.svg)

-> For information about how to set up the Policy Engine, see [Enabling the Policy Engine]({{< ref "policy-engine-enable" >}}).

-## Before you start
+## {{% heading "prereq" %}}

+* You have deployed an [Open Policy Agent server]({{< ref "/continuous-deployment/plugin-guide/policy-engine#deploy-an-opa-server" >}}) and [enabled the Policy Engine plugin]({{< ref "/continuous-deployment/plugin-guide/policy-engine#enable-the-policy-engine-plugin" >}}).
+* You are familiar with the [list of packages]({{< ref "continuous-deployment/plugin-guide/policy-engine/use/packages/_index.md" >}}) that you can write policies against.
-Knowing the following information will help you use the Policy Engine:
+* Keep the following in mind when you use the Policy Engine:

    * Policies are written using OPA's [rego syntax](https://www.openpolicyagent.org/docs/latest/policy-language/).
 Although Armory provides some example policies, becoming more familiar with the syntax will help you write policies tailored to your requirements.
-* Whether your OPA server is configured to receive policies through config maps.
+   * Know whether your OPA server is configured to receive policies through config maps.
 If the server is configured to use config maps, you need to know the namespace where the server lives and if the OPA server is configured to look for a specific label.
-Alternatively, policies can be added to the server through the OPA API.
+Alternatively, you can add policies to the server through the OPA API.

-If you do not have an OPA server configured for the Policy Engine, you can find information about how to deploy an OPA server [here]({{< ref "policy-engine-enable" >}}).

 ## Tutorial using save time validation

-The following steps walk you through the two-step process described previously with a basic save time validation that applies to all pipelines in your instance when they are saved.
+The following steps walk you through the two-step process with a basic save time validation that applies to all pipelines in your instance when they are saved.

 ### Step 1.
 Create a policy